ashfurrow/NSSpain2014/Playground.md

 getOldestPerson_Imperatively(people)
 ```

-Let's see how this could be rewritten to be more function.
+Let's see how this could be rewritten to be more functional.

 ```swift
 func getOldestPerson_Functionally(people: [Person]) -> Person? {